Emily Maitlis facts for kids

 Early radio and television work in the Far East

-Maitlis initially wanted to work as a director, prompted by her love for drama, but instead went into radio broadcasting.
+Maitlis initially wanted to work as a theatre director, prompted by her love for drama, but instead went into radio broadcasting.
 Prior to working in news, she was a documentary maker in Cambodia and China.
 She worked for the NBC network and was based in Hong Kong.

 She spent six years in Hong Kong with TVB News and NBC Asia, initially as a business reporter creating documentaries, and then as a presenter in Hong Kong covering the collapse of the tiger economies in 1997.
 She also covered the transfer of sovereignty over Hong Kong with Jon Snow for Channel 4.
-She then moved to Sky News in the UK as a business correspondent, and then to BBC London News when the programme was relaunched in 2001.
+She moved to Sky News in the UK as a business correspondent, and to BBC London News when the programme was relaunched in 2001.

 BBC career